jgithubs/jsplayarea/sc-print3d.md

   * Modify such that the
     * RFID tag can be inserted.
     * The base is printed a head of time
-    * The top is printed as needed
+    * The top is printed after the student designs and creates their 3d image part.
+ * The student shall insert their RFID tag into the part.
+ * The student shall hot glue thier 3D part on top of the 3d base.